CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	$ docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer

-You'll just need to access the port 9000 of the Docker engine where portainer is running using your browser using username `admin` and password `tryportainer`
+- If you are on mac, you'll just need to access the port 9000 (http://localhost:9000 ) of the Docker engine where portainer is running using your browser using username `admin` and password `tryportainer`

+- If you are running Docker on Atmosphere/Jetstream or on any other cloud, you can open `ipaddress:9000`.
+For our example this is `http://128.196.142.26:9000`

 ..
 Note::